Reach Consumers via Search Engine Optimization

 A digital presence is essential for companies of all types, especially when reaching consumers.
 The top search engines are the modern Yellow Pages.
 They present almost all information about companies and services beyond phone numbers.

 Making a captivating website is the first step to reaching your target audience.
 The next step is getting your site into search engines.
-Search Engine Optimization (SEO) is about tweaking your site to make it appear in search results.
+Search Engine Optimization (SEO) is about optimizing your site to appear in search results.

-Whether local SEO, national or global, making it onto search engines isn’t enough.
-You will lose most of your traffic without optimizing your web content for popular search engines.
+Whether local SEO, national, or global, making it onto search engines isn’t enough.
+You will lose most of your traffic if you don’t optimize your web content for popular search engines.
 Sites that provide similar services will outperform yours.
-You want your site to appear as one of the first results people will see.
+You want your site to appear among the first results people see.
 Have a website that entices potential customers to connect and make the purchase.

-On average, only 0.44% of people will go to the second page of Google search results.
+On average, only 0.44% of people reach the second page of Google search results.
 Invest time into SEO if you want your site ranked high and not lost in the abyss of search engine indexing.

 We implement real-life digital marketing strategies as a local Seattle SEO and web design agency.
 We use industry standards and the best SEO strategies to help businesses become recognized online.